ur-whitelab/exmol/README.md

 * `'medium'`: Default.
 One or two changes to molecular structure, reduced set of possible bonds/elements
 * `'wide'`: One through five changes to molecular structure, large set of possible bonds/elements
 * `'chemed'`: A restrictive set where only pubchem molecules are considered. *Experimental*
+* `'custom'`: A restrictive set where only molecules provided by the "data" key are considered. *Experimental*

 You can also pass `num_samples` as a "request" for number of samples.
 You will typically end up with less due to degenerate molecules.
 See API for complete description.